benmvp/slides/2018/ndcsydney/nav-react.md

 - 1/ Obviously start off with React & ES.next
 - 2/ For tooling using Create React App
 - 3/ For styling trying learning & using Emotion
-- 4/ You'll most likely use React Router
+- 4/ Give new Reach Router a try
 - 5/ Give React Final Form a try for sophisticated form handling
 - 6/ Use Jest + Enzyme for your unit testing
 - 7/ For SSR rendering look into Next.js